ZOMALAB Founders

 Seth Peyla

-Seth Peyla is a Vice President at ZOMA Capital where he focuses on diligence and deal execution for investments primarily in energy, workforce, and community economic development.
+Seth Peyla is a Vice President at ZOMA Capital where he focuses on diligence and deal execution for investments primarily in energy and community economic development.

 Prior to joining ZOMA Capital, Seth was an investor at Advantage Capital, a leading provider of equity and debt financing for companies located in communities underserved by conventional sources of capital.
 Prior to Advantage, he was Chief of Staff at ConData Global where he co-led sales and marketing efforts.
 Before ConData, he was an Associate at Kingfish Group, where he sourced, evaluated, and executed investment opportunities.
 Before Kingfish, he was a Strategy Analyst at Accenture, where he advised technology and consumer products companies on growth strategy, cost reduction, and operating model transformation initiatives.